Where We Be

 |Looking across Lake Geneva at St. Pierre Cathedral and Old Town

-|Entryway to the United Nations in Geneva -- located in the Palais des Nations building originally constructed for the League of Nations
+|Entryway to the United Nations in Geneva -- in the

-|Across the street from the United Nations building is the headquarters for the International Red Cross
+|Across the street from the United Nations is the HQ for the International Red Cross

 |Farewell Geneva -- time to head home!

-|We popped into the Swatch Museum for a look around and had a fun time seeing the displays of Swatch watches from different decades
+|We popped into the Swatch Museum and had fun seeing

-|View of Geneva from a cafe near the Jet d'Eau where we sat down and had a bite
+|View of Geneva from a cafe near the Jet d'Eau

-|This is Geneva's famous Flower Clock in the Jardin Anglais.
-It is said to have the longest second hand in the world.
+is said to have the longest second hand in the world

 |This big chair with one broken leg symbolizes

 |You can walk right up to the Jet d'Eau on a stone jetty